01 of 04

 This isn't an exact science, nor is it rocket science—you're just folding the leaf along its natural center, putting the stem/rib facing one way and the edges of the leaf the other way.Continue to 3 of 4 below.

 03 of 04

 Use a sharp knife to cut along the edge of the stem rib.
-How aggressive you are about cutting out all of the stem and sacrificing some of the leaf is up to you!
+How aggressive you are about cutting out all of the stems and sacrificing some of the leaf is up to you.

 Repeat with remaining leaves, stacking the stems and leaves separately.Continue to 4 of 4 below.